If you’ve never worked with a creative professional before or need to request services from a graphic designer you likely have some questions.

-“Designers are creative partners who utilize aesthetic tools to communicate your message more effectively.”
+First of all, let’s clear the air and clarify that we are business owners just like you.
+AND we’re creative partners who utilize aesthetic tools to communicate your message more effectively.

-We’re here to assist you with your visual messaging and marketing so that you can reach your business goals.
-Thus it goes without saying there’s a right way or a wrong way to request services – that is if you want them to want to work with you.
+We’re here to assist you with your visual messaging and marketing so that you can reach your audience and business goals.

-When you request creative services it can be thought of in a similar vein.
+Working with a graphic designer/requesting creative services can be thought of in a similar vein.
 Projects should be a “win-win” for both sides as you are both business owners creating value for each other.

-Designers ARE business owners.
-As you would likely visit a business’s website before contacting them, you should do the same with a creative.
-So it’s a good idea to learn a bit about them first.
+You likely visit a business’s website before contacting them.
+Doing so allows you to learn more about the products/services they provide and if they’re relevant to your needs.
+Well, you should do the same with a creative.
+Take a few moments to visit their site to learn about the services they provide.
 Most will have an About page on their website which will include a bio and other background info.
 This can include the types of clients they work with and the industries they serve.

 Next, take a few moments to look at their online portfolio.
-This helps to give you a visual reference of their design style and if it aligns with what you are looking for.
+This helps to give you a visual reference of their design style and if it aligns with what you have in mind.